ABAP Keyword Documentation → ABAP − Reference → Processing External Data → Data Cluster → IMPORT

 Since each client represents a self-contained unit, the addition

-must not be used in application programs. -
+CLIENTmust not be used in application programs. -

 It is still possible to use a table work area implicitly outside of classes (instead of using

-explicitly).
+TO waexplicitly).
 This should be considered an obsolete short form, however. -

 Only outside of classes can

-still be replaced by the obsoleteobs_id
+idstill be replaced by the obsoleteobs_id.

 Example

-Reads the table exported under the name scarr_tab
+Reads the table exported under the name scarr_tab and the ID SCARR

 into the area SC of the database table DEMO_INDX_BLOB